parkrun – Tourist LonDone – London’s Best – & Hardest

 Best Chance for a chat

-Slowest / Hardest parkrun aka Most challenging
+Slowest / Hardest parkrun, aka Most challenging

 The clue is in the name: Hilly Fields parkrun (postcode SE4).
 It has hills.
 And, err, it has fields.
-Neither conducive to a fast time. parkrun.org.uk/hillyfields
+Neither is conducive to a fast time. parkrun.org.uk/hillyfields

 parkrun : difficulty ratings, adjusted times for toughest / hardest / easiest courses